Eric Pearson Study Grant 2021

 The recipient will document the results of their study and lodge them with Federation for the use of the union.
 Depending on circumstances, there may also be a requirement to provide a written report to the Department of Education.

-The recipient is required to give an oral report to Annual Conference, as well as contribute article/s as appropriate to the journal, Education.
+The recipient is required to give an oral report to Annual Conference, as well as contribute article/s as appropriate to Education.

-All research and travel must be completed by the end of 2020 with a final report being submitted to the NSW Teachers Federation before the last day of term 1, 2021.
+All research and travel must be completed by the end of 2021 with a final report being submitted to the NSW Teachers Federation before the last day of Term 1, 2022.
 Failure to comply with these requirements will result in the recipient being required to refund any monetary amounts already received.